Developing and Delivering Meaningful Therapies for Patients

 Stage: Phase I

-*CUTX-101 designations: Fast Track, Orphan Drug, Rare Pediatric Disease, Breakthrough Therapy.
+*CUTX-101 (copper histidinate) designations: Fast Track, Orphan Drug, Rare Pediatric Disease, Breakthrough Therapy.

 (Sentynl acquired exclusive rights to CUTX-101 and is supporting its development.)